How to talk to your fertility doctor

 But the kind of miscommunication that I personally find most devastating in terms of its far-reaching consequences is that many clinics won’t support any natural methods for improving fertility.

 But there is of course more than this.
-My several years of dealing with the possible reasons for miscommunication have lead me to the following conclusions to where communication fails and why:
+My several years of dealing with the possible reasons for miscommunication have lead me to the following conclusions to where communication betweeen fertility doctors and their patients sometimes fails:

-- Couples.
+- Insecure couples.
 When facing infertility, couples are scared.
 And when scared, they seek to place overly strong trust in doctors and techniques.
 Lifestyle changes are not perceived as a treatment, especially in those who are coping with infertility for longer periods of time.

 - General practitioners, naturopathic doctors, and various other medical professionals can suffer from a lack of information.
 Busy schedules don’t allow enough time to learn new information; personal convictions are also hard to overcome.